An Excellent Reputation

 - Agitation, confusion or changes in personality

 Many concussions go undiagnosed.
 If you suspect that you or a loved one such as a child involved in school athletics has suffered a concussion, you should seek medical attention.
-A doctor should perform a physical examination and check the nervous system.
-Tests may include an MRI, a head CT scan or an EEG.
+A doctor should perform physical and neurological examinations.
+Tests may include an MRI, a CT scan of the head and an EEG.

 Our personal injury lawyers go the extra mile to ensure that our brain-injured clients receive full and fair compensation.
 If a case goes to trial, we make sure the jury truly understands the injuries and the challenges moving forward.